Fact sheet 7 - Family violence statistics

 - Women are more likely to have experienced violence by a known person rather than a stranger.
 The reverse is true for men (Cox, 2015).

-- Men’s violence against female partners is more likely to inflict severe injury and to result from attempts to control, coerce, intimidate and dominate than women’s violence against male partners which is more likely to be in self-defense when the male partner is violent.
+- Men’s violence against female partners is more likely to inflict severe injury and to result from attempts to control, coerce, intimidate and dominate than women’s violence against male partners which is more likely to be in self-defence when the male partner is violent.
 Female victims are also more likely to live in fear before, during and after separation from a violent partner while male victims are less likely to be afraid or intimidated (Bagshaw & Chung, 2000).

 Children and family violence